Ewan-Roberts/Jarvis/README.md

 Jarvis is a voice and motion activated home automation platform.
-It provides developers with everything from: automating lights doors, to welcoming users home with the news of the day and their favourite song on Spotify.
+It provides developers with everything from: automating lights and doors, to welcoming users home with the news of the day and their favourite song on Spotify.

 Additionally, Jarvis is built in a modular fashion, allowing additional functionality to constantly be added, as long as data can be transmitted through shared sockets.
 An example of an extension can be found here: [Jarvis Extension](https://github.com/vanguard12/Jarvis-RaspberryPiExtention)